loongson-community/loongarch-opcodes/README.md

   According to the manual these actually sign-extend to full native width (GRLEN), regardless of whether GRLEN is 32 or not.
-Also the previous name is not too informative either -- "ext" could as well be "zero-extend" too.
+Also the previous name is not too informative either -- "ext" could as well be "zero-extend" or "extract" too, and that's bound to confuse people.

 ## Instruction format notation used in this repo